Held To Ransom

 This is my nurse (thanks Grannymar).

-I’m back!
-Well, sort of… if you know what I mean.
-I got home from hospital on July 10th on oral antibiotics but unfortunately, it turned out to be a shortlived escape.
 Six days later, I was back in A&E with all the old symptoms again.
 The osteomyelitis has returned in the bones of my skull and the colitis has flared up again too.

 There will be no white flag above my bed.
 I won’t put my hands up and surrender.
 I’ll let it pass (more anon).